mrkkrp/markkarpov.com/tutorial/th.md

   about a module, get the collection of instances of a particular type class, etc.

-* The ability to put and get some custom state that is then shared by all the TH code in the same module.
+* The ability to put and get some custom state that is then shared by all TH code in the same module.

 * The ability to run `IO` during compilation, so that we can, for example, read something from a file.